-This is the first book in the Series.
-It deals with the historical genesis of the long and rich scholarship on India in France since the beginning of nineteenth century, with particular reference to the work of Louis Dumont.
-It considers the works of scholars and the essayists, poets, or esotericists who published on India and shows that Dumont has been influenced by both groups. ...
+This book deals with the historical genesis of the long and rich scholarship on India in France since the beginning of the nineteenth century, with particular reference to the work of Louis Dumont.
+It considers the works of scholars and the essayists, poets, or esotericists who published on India and shows that Dumont was influenced by both groups.

+...
 Scholars and Prophets is a work of immense erudition guided by a strong sense of purpose ...
-The study is a targeted attempt to uncover the origins of Dumont's analysis of the caste system in his Homo hierarchicus. -Rosane Rocher, University of Pennsylvania, Philadelphia, Journal of the American Oriental Society This book, which deals with the representations of India in France, serves as a landmark model of historical sociology of human and social sciences. --Gisèle Sapiro, Centre national de la Recherché scientifique, Paris, Transeo Review 2013 978-81-8735-870-1 ₹795 550 pp Hardback Rights: Restricted Literature and Nationalist Ideology Writing Histories of Modern Indian Languages Edited by Hans Harder, Professor, Modern South Asian Languages and Literatures, South Asia Institute, Heidelberg University, Germany
+The study is a targeted attempt to uncover the origins of Dumont's analysis of the caste system in his Homo Hierarchicus. -Rosane Rocher, University of Pennsylvania, Philadelphia, Journal of the American Oriental Society This book, which deals with the representations of India in France, serves as a landmark model of historical sociology of human and social sciences. -Gisèle Sapiro, Centre national de la recherché scientifique, Paris, Transeo Review 2013 978-81-8735-870-1 ₹795 550 pp Hardback Rights: Restricted 'Good Women do not Inherit Land' Politics of Land and Gender in India Nitya Rao, Senior Lecturer, School of Development Studies, University of East Anglia, UK Co-published with Orient BlackSwan See anthropology and ethnography 2012 978-81-8735-865-7 ₹425 368 pp Paperback 2009 978-81-8735-824-4 ₹795 368 pp Hardback Rights: Restricted Literature and Nationalist Ideology Writing Histories of Modern Indian Languages Edited by Hans Harder, Professor, Modern South Asian Languages and Literatures, South Asia Institute, Heidelberg University, Germany

-The book argues that in many parts of India, literary histories play an important role in creating a cultural ethos.
+This book argues that in many parts of India, literary histories play an important role in creating a cultural ethos.
 They are closely linked with nationalism in general and various regional 'sub-nationalisms' in particular.
-The contributors to this volume look at a great variety of aspects of

-the historiography of modern regional languages of India.
+The contributors to this volume look at a great variety of aspects of the historiography of modern regional languages of India.
 The approach excludes classical languages of India, except Tamil.

-2012 978-81-8735-860-2 ₹425 400 pp Paperback Rights: Restricted

-Good Women do not Inherit Land

-Politics of Land and Gender in India

-Nitya Rao, Senior Lecturer, School of Development Studies, University of East Anglia, UK

-Co-published with Orient BlackSwan

-See ANTHROPOLOGY AND ETHNOGRAPHY

-2012 978-81-8735-865-7 ₹425 368 рр Paperback

-Rights: Restricted

-2009 978-81-8735-824-4 ₹795 368 рр Hardback

-Rights: Restricted

-Education, Unemployment and Masculinities in India

-Edited by Craig Jeffrey, Professor in Geography and International Studies, University of Washington; Patricia Jeffrey, Professor of Sociology, University of Edinburgh, UK; and Roger Jeffrey, Professor of Sociology of South Asia, University of Edinburgh, UK
+2012 978-81-8735-860-2 ₹425 400 pp Paperback 2010 978-81-8735-833-6 ₹695 400 pp Hardback Rights: Restricted Enigma of the Kerala Woman.
+The A Failed Promise of Literacy Edited by Swapna Mukhopadhyay, former Professor of Economics, Institute of Economic Growth, and former Director, Institute of Social Studies Trust, New Delhi SEE ANTHROPOLOGY AND ETHNOGRAPHY 2011 978-81-8735-844-2 ₹295 203 pp Paperback Rights: Restricted